kevanchristmas/kevanchristmas.github.io/_posts/2025-04-29- AI and product II.md

 - **Human-layer experiences** that create emotional preference beyond raw optimisation.

-The PM’s timeless question remains: _What do I build, and why will it win?_
-But the answer must now be valid for both the **human customer** and the **AI agent** representing them.
+The Product Manager's timeless question remains: _What do I build, and why will it win?_.
+But the answer must now be valid for both a human customer and the AI agent representing them.

 The future craft of Product is not just acceleration, but orchestration — knowing where to apply AI, where to defer to agents, and where to differentiate through uniquely human value.